 With the shipping platform there are no special services -SHS Special Handling Health & Safety or SNS Merce no stackable - dedicated to the shipment of fragile objects.
-It is however possible to send fragile goods if particular attention is paid to the its packaging.
+It is however possible to send fragile goods if particular attention is paid to the packaging.

 Goods traveling with standard delivery services are handled through automated machines and belts in the hub routes and must be prepared to withstand a free fall height of at least 1.50 m.
 The shipment of a fragile good (which needs a specific handling treatment) requires special services that normally have an higher costs, since it is specialized handling.